We found about 1.1 million Australians live in regional and remote areas where there is no childcare available at all.

 This suggests there is an incentive for providers to operate in advantaged areas where they can charge higher fees, even if there is greater competition.
 This leaves more disadvantaged areas with lower levels of childcare accessibility.

 One of the many functions of childcare is to enable greater workforce participation, particularly for women.

 We found regions with lower access to childcare also have lower workforce participation rates for women with young children.
 The inverse can also be seen – regions where more childcare places are available have higher rates of women in the workforce.

-For instance, the ACT has some of the highest childcare accessibility and highest levels of workforce participation of mothers with young children.
-Rural areas such as South East Tasmania, and outback Northern Territory are in childcare deserts and have some of the lowest levels in the country of mothers with young children in the workforce.
+For instance, the ACT has some of the highest childcare accessibility and highest levels of workforce participation of mothers with young children. such as South East Tasmania, and outback Northern Territory are in childcare deserts and have some of the lowest levels in the country of mothers with young children in the workforce.

 The reasons for this association are complex.
 Lower levels of female workforce participation in an area will affect demand for childcare.
 It may also be that difficulty in accessing childcare leads parents and carers to choose not to work while their children are young.